FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Materials.md

 ###Materials
-As we saw in the previous exercise, you can apply materials to faces in FormIt.
-In this exercise you will create and edit your own materials and import materials from the Autodesk Materials library.
+As we saw in an **[earlier exercise](/Building-the-Farnsworth-House/Work-with-Images-and-the-Ground-Plane.md)**, you can apply materials to faces in FormIt.
+In this exercise you will create and edit your own materials and import materials from the Autodesk Material library

 #### Create the glass walls
 1. Use the [**Rectangle-Tool-(R)**](../tool-library/rectangle-tool.md) to create another surface on top of the floor, **28'-8" x 55'-5 ½"**.